technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/Before the HOL - SAP_plus_extend_and_innovate.md

 Duration: 3 - 4 hours

-### Task 1: Obtain the desired Azure Subscription Id value
+### Task 1: Obtain the desired Azure Subscription ID value

 1. Using an internet browser, log into the [Azure Portal](https://portal.azure.com).